• mobile-icon

 In October 2015, I attended a conference in London on Child Development in Education run by the Institute for Neuro-Physiological Psychology (INPP).

-It’s becoming increasingly well recognised that having an active childhood is the key to having a healthier and happier life and this is supported by science.
+It’s becoming increasingly well recognised that having an active childhood is the key to having a healthier and happier life.
+This is supported by science.
 Ms Goddard Blythe has advocated physical screening for children aged four or five in order to identify pupils who may not have the physical skills needed for learning.

 Swimming, like other types of physical activity and sport, can positively improve children’s overall health and wellbeing.
 But as an educator, teacher and coach, who has also taught other sports and activities such as football and dance, I have always suspected swimming offers children something extra.
 Swimming has the ‘X’ factor.